konradmalik/dotfiles/README.md

 $ ssh-to-age -private-key -i ~/.ssh/personal > "$XDG_CONFIG_HOME/sops/age/keys.txt"
 ```

-Add this key to `.sops.yaml` and propagate reencryption to all secrets:
+Add this key to `.sops.yaml` and propagate re-encryption to all secrets:

 ```bash
 # adjust this command, glob may not work!